 Maximum Compensation Is What We Fight For

 Some of our success stories as pharmacy error lawyers include:

 - $975,000: A 60-year-old man presented to the hospital for a routine hernia surgery.
-In the recovery room he was given morphine and Phenergan for nausea.
+In the recovery room, he was given morphine and Phenergan for nausea.
 The drug Phenergan increases the effects of narcotics.
 Narcotics can have the effect of suppression of respiration.
-There was a standing order for 2 mg of Dilaudid for the surgeon, but the surgeon did not realize he would receive the amount of narcotics that he did with the Phenergan.
+There was a standing order for two mg of Dilaudid for the surgeon, but the surgeon did not realize he would receive the amount of narcotics that he did with the Phenergan.
 When he got to the floor the nurse gave him the full dose of 2mg of Dilaudid.
 He began snoring immediately and was later noted to have bad coloring.
 A code was called but the patient could not be saved.
-He suffered brain injury and later died.
+He suffered a brain injury and later died.

 - $300,000: Ms. Leffler, an 83-year-old woman was on Coumadin to prevent blood clots.
-She was discharged from the hospital after a value replacement surgery.
+She was discharged from the hospital after a valve replacement surgery.
 She left the hospital for a short stay at a nursing home.
-The nursing home was to draw book every three days and check her INR to make sure the Coumadin dosage was correct.
+The nursing home was to draw a book every three days and check her INR to make sure the Coumadin dosage was correct.
 The blood results came back on Thursday and showed she needed more Coumadin.
 Her INR was 1.5 when it should have been 2.5 or higher.
 The nursing home lost the lab report on Thursday but found it on Friday.
 They faxed it to the doctor at 5 p.m. on Friday, but the doctor had left his office and did not see it until Monday morning at 10 a.m.
 She had a stroke at 10:30 a.m. and later died.
 The defense claimed that the earlier use of Coumadin would not have prevented the stroke.

 You And Your Loved Ones Need Answers.
 That Is Where We Come In.